 Personalization can help to improve conversions by presenting the information.
-Adopting a focused approach that is customized to their behavior and liking, to promote a particular product will definitely help them in a successful transaction.
+Adopting a focused approach customized to their behavior and promoting a particular product will help their successful transactions.

 According to a study, almost 60% of customers prefer it if an online store remembers their contact details and purchase information.
-The increased engagement directly adds to the bottom line of the company and also save you marketing cost to increase customer engagement.
+The increased engagement directly adds to the company’s bottom line and saves you marketing costs to increase customer engagement.

-eCommerce personalization helps to build a long-term relationship with customers through customized landing pages, targeted ads, and automated email, which helps users find a specific product that appeals to their needs.
+e-commerce personalization helps build a long-term relationship with customers through customized landing pages, targeted ads, and automated email, allowing flair users to find a specific product that appeals to their needs.
 This also benefits businesses by improving customer satisfaction and the lifetime value associated with each customer.

 Improve Customer Loyalty

-The Exact Target and Forrester Consulting found that 84% of marketers believe that personalization positively impacts customer retention and loyalty.
-For most of the businesses, brand loyal customers are their biggest influencers and brand advocates who not only purchase the products themselves but also recommend them to others.
+The Exact Target and Forrester Consulting found that 84% of marketers believe personalization positively impacts customer retention and loyalty.
+For most allowing businesses flair, brand loyal customers are their biggest influencers and brand advocates who purchase the products themselves and recommend them to others.

 Incorporate a Live Chat

-In eCommerce Personalization, real-time customer interaction and customer service like live chat are also vital.
-The main purpose of a live chat is to help visitors with their questions in real-time without having to email or call.
+In e-commerce personalization, real-time customer interaction and customer service like live chat are also vital.
+The primary purpose of a live chat is to help visitors with their questions in real-time without email or call.

 Targeted Cart Recommendations

-Suggesting relevant items at the cart page can help you increase your average order value.
+Suggesting relevant items on the cart page can help you increase your average order value.
 You can do this by applying upselling and cross-selling strategies.
-The shopping cart is a good touchpoint to upsell and cross-sell more products by using the visitor’s browsing activity and cart items.
+The shopping cart is an excellent touchpoint to upsell and cross-sell more products using the visitor’s browsing activity and cart items.

 Display Dynamic Content & Messaging

 Every traffic coming into your site has different motivations and goals for visiting.
-It’s a big no-no to display the same type of content to different types of traffic.
+It’s a big no-no to display the same type of content for different kinds of traffic.
 If you do this, you are not stirring your visitors’ interest because they cannot relate to your content.
-A successful eCommerce personalization starts with a great understanding of your visitors.
-Your contents and messaging must adapt your visitors’ persona, intentions, interests, and likings.
+A successful e-commerce personalization starts with a great understanding of your visitors.
+Your content and messaging must adapt to your visitors’ persona, intentions, interests, and likings.
 For instance, if you want to offer a coupon code to a visitor, you can personalize the copy or call-to-action of your popup coupon based on what the visitor is currently browsing.